 - 3.3.
 Company receives personal data from third parties;

 - 3.4.
-The Company records your data, which is located in the public space (social networks, your workplace website, etc.);
+The Company records your data, which is located in the public space (media, social networks, your workplace website, etc.);

 - 3.6.
 You participate in corporate events organised by us, where you can be photographed or filmed;